 - You must attend a mandatory training session and be willing to follow instructions concerning election laws and the overall duties of staffing a polling place.

-Closer assist in closing the voting precinct and returning materials.
-Working hours for Closers are approximately 6 to 9 p.m. on election day, not including drive time from the voting precinct to the regional collection site.
+Closers assist in closing the voting precinct and returning materials.
+Working hours for Closers are approximately 6 to 9 p.m. on Election Day, not including drive time from the voting precinct to the regional collection site.
 You can earn $75 for your service as a Closer on Election Day.
 You will also be compensated $25 for attending a mandatory training session after you serve on Election Day.

 - You must assist in precinct set-up the night before the election.